andrew/ultimate-awesome/README.md

 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [awesome-fiber](https://github.com/gofiber/awesome-fiber) - ✨ A curated list of awesome Fiber middlewares, boilerplates, recipes, articles and tools.
 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
-- [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-tor](https://github.com/ajvb/awesome-tor) - A list of awesome Tor related projects, articles, papers, etc.